Kitchen Remodel Permit Guide: What Requires a Permit in the Bay Area?

 It depends on the scope of work.
 Cosmetic updates like painting, new countertops, and cabinet replacement do not require permits.
 However, any work involving structural changes, electrical upgrades, plumbing relocation, or gas line installation requires a building permit from your local city.

-Permit costs in San Jose range from $200 for a simple electrical or plumbing permit to $5,000 or more for a full kitchen remodel that includes structural, electrical, and plumbing work.
+Permit costs in San Jose range from $300 for a simple electrical or plumbing permit to $6,500 or more for a full kitchen remodel that includes structural, electrical, and plumbing work.
 The exact fee depends on the project valuation and scope.

 Simple permits for electrical or plumbing work can be approved in two to four weeks.
-Full kitchen remodel permits involving structural changes typically take six to twelve weeks for plan review, corrections, and approval in most Bay Area cities.
+Full kitchen remodel permits involving structural changes typically take six to fourteen weeks for plan review, corrections, and approval in most Bay Area cities.

 Yes.
 Replacing kitchen cabinets, refinishing them, or installing new hardware is considered a cosmetic update and does not require a building permit.
 However, if the cabinet replacement involves moving electrical outlets or plumbing lines, those changes will require permits.